yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### What's the interview process like?

-Last year, it was a phone screen with recruiter, followed by 2 rounds of coding interviews (IINW) where the focus is on DSA.
+For all roles, there should be an initial contact (e.g. phone call) with recruiters.
+For interns, it would be 2 rounds of online coding interviews where the focus is on DSA.
+For fresh graduates, it would be 2 rounds of online coding interviews and 1 behavioral round.

 ### Based on your past experience, if a candidate does not get full marks for the online coding test, what are the chances of him or her getting a face to face interview?
 Just curious about the level of competition haha (This is because I'm not that worried about whiteboard interviews but afraid that I may not even get a chance to go through it)